Saleno-Center-for-Human-Flourishing/landing-site/docs/events/Meta-Ethics/Course-Material/week-07.md

 ### The Four Features

-1. Grounding in Human Nature
+1. Grounding in Human Nature.

 * Human Nature in Flourishing == moral law is necessary for human beings to flourish
 * Moral law cannot undermine flourishing of human beings